 Project Overview

-GOALD is a 3-year research project examining how we can design, test, deliver and evaluate digital resources to facilitate structured activity programmes for ‘health connectivity’ in older age.
-GOALD’s focus is on ‘health connectivity’, an individual’s links to supports for health and well-being.
+GOALD was a 3-year research project examining how we can design, test, deliver and evaluate digital resources to facilitate structured activity programmes for health promotion in older age.
+GOALD’s focus has been on ‘health connectivity’, an individual’s links to supports for health and well-being.
 Health connectivity can be developed and strengthened through products, services and activities which build and enhance social and digital connectivity.

-Led by Principal Investigator Professor Catherine Hennessy, GOALD researchers based at the Universities of Stirling: Dr Peter Coffee, Dr Alison Dawson, Professor Richard Haynes, Dr Gregory Mannion, Dr John Ritchie, Dr Gemma Ryde, Dr Simone Tomaz, Dr Karen Watchman, Professor Anna Whittaker, and Annabel Young, and based at Plymouth: Professor Ray Jones MBE, Professor Katharine Willis, Professor Arunangsu Chatterjee, Dr Alison Warren, Dr Tanja Križaj, Dr Swen Gaudl, Dr Alejandro Veliz Reyes, Professor Sheena Asthana, Dr Hannah Bradwell, Katie Edwards, Rose Wilmot, Dr Rory Baxter, Leonie Cooper and their project partners aim to demonstrate the potential for development of related products and services to enhance support for health in later life through examining the feasibility and impact of a digital approach to two existing ‘in person’ initiatives that use Sport/physical activity as a tool to enhance connectivity: intergenerational physical activity (IGPA) and sports-based intergenerational reminiscence (SBIR).
+Led by Principal Investigator Professor Catherine Hennessy, GOALD researchers are based at the University of Stirling: Professor Richard Haynes, Professor Anna Whittaker, Professor Gregory Mannion, Professor Karen Watchman, Dr John Ritchie, Dr Gemma Ryde, Dr Simone Tomaz, Dr Colin Shore, Professor Peter Coffee, Dr Alison Dawson, and at the University of Plymouth: Professor Ray Jones MBE, Professor Katharine Willis, Professor Arunangsu Chatterjee, Dr Alison Warren, Dr Tanja Križaj, Dr Swen Gaudl, Dr Alejandro Veliz Reyes, Professor Sheena Asthana, Dr Hannah Bradwell and Leonie Cooper.
+In collaboration with their project partners, the aim of GOALD has been to demonstrate the potential for development of digital tools and technologies to enhance support for health promotion in later life.
+It has done this through examining the acceptability and feasibility of digital approaches to existing ‘in person’ initiatives that use physical activity and sport reminiscence as a means of enhancing connectivity.

 Key objectives of the GOALD programme include: